Virctormayank/travel_website/README.md

 # travel_website
-#this is a demo website
+#this is a demo
-#this is a resposive website
+and a resposive website